 Invisalign is one of the newer technologies in orthodontic treatment.
 Instead of attaching metal bands and brackets to teeth with an archwire and elastics, Invisalign uses clear trays (or aligners) that fit over your teeth.
 We use modern technology to chart the alignment of your teeth and provide multiple trays at each visit.
 Visits are usually necessary every 6 or more weeks depending on progress, the types of movement expected, and the number of new trays given to you at your last appointment.

 When your treatment is complete, you’ll use a retainer to maintain the nice new smile.
 We typically have follow up appointments for at least two years to ensure they are fitting properly and everything is holding as planned.

 What Happens During My First Visit?

-During your first visit to Reddick Orthodontics, Dr. Reddick will evaluate your or your child’s teeth.
+During your first visit to Melbourne Orthodontics, Dr. Reddick will evaluate your or your child’s teeth.
 Sometimes on the same day, our certified orthodontic assistants take x-rays and pictures for Dr. Reddick to evaluate.
 He’ll discuss the different treatment options and based on your unique needs, a treatment plan will be formulated.
 At this time you’ll get a better idea of how long you’ll need to fix your teeth.
-To find out more about the timeline of your individual treatment, contact the experts at Reddick Orthodontics online today!
+To find out more about the timeline of your individual treatment, contact the experts at Melbourne Orthodontics online today!